hillaryychan/COMP3141/notes/01_Functional-Programming.md

 * Immutable data - no/less side-effects
 * Declarative - specifies **what** is to be done instead of **how** to do it
-* Easier to verify - can mathematically prove the correctness of programs
+* Easy to verify - can mathematically prove the correctness of programs
 * Lazy evaluated - it evaluates things as they are needed e.g.

     ``` hs
     func arg =